Cam Bragg

 Cameron Roger Bragg (born 10 April 2005) is a professional footballer who plays as a central midfielder for club Southampton.

+Bragg is a product of the Southampton academy and made his professional debut for the club in January 2024.
+He spent half of the 2024–25 season on loan at Crawley Town.
+Bragg has represented Scotland at youth level.

 Club career

 Bragg joined the Southampton academy when he was eight years-old.
 He was part of the Southampton U18 side that won the Under-18 Premier League South in 2021–22, and reached the semi-final of the FA Youth Cup during the 2022–23 season.
 He signed his first professional contract with the club in July 2023.

 During the 2023–24 season, Bragg began to be included in Southampton first-team match-day squads in the EFL Championship.
 He made his professional debut on 6 January 2024, in the FA Cup in a 4–0 victory against Walsall.
 After his debut game, manager Russell Martin praised him saying he was "really good when he came on" and "I like him as a young man and as a footballer.
 He's got such a good understanding, learns quickly, and asks questions.
 It was nice to get him on the pitch because he deserved that".

 On 31 July 2024, Bragg signed a one-year contract extension with Southampton and joined Crawley Town on a season-long loan.
 He made his debut for the club on 10 August 2024 in a 2–1 victory against Blackpool.
 On 3 January 2025, Bragg was recalled from loan and returned to Southampton.

 Due to Tom Fellows, Flynn Downes and Caspar Jander being ruled out through illness, Bragg was included in Southampton's first-team match-day squad against Blackburn Rovers on 25 October 2025, and he made his league debut after replacing Shea Charles in the 80th minute.
+On 11 December, Bragg signed a one-year contract extension.
+He scored his first professional goal for the club on 10 January 2026 in a 3–2 away victory against Doncaster Rovers in the FA Cup.